JoshuaKGoldberg/ts-jest-wallaby-vscode/README.md

 # Template: Typescript | Jest | Wallaby | VSCode
-Basic project with the Typescript, Jest unit tests, Wallaby config and VSCode settings.
+Template basic project with the Typescript, Jest unit tests, Wallaby config and VSCode settings.

 ### ⚡ Typescript setup in VSCode
 The compiler is already set up to watch for any changes in .vscode/tasks.json